peyvandi/CMOS-Sensor-Noise/README.md

 ## License

-This project is licensed under the terms of - see [LICENSE.md](LICENSE.md) file for details.
+This project is released under the terms of the [MIT open-source license](https://github.com/peyvandi/light-energy-distribution-among-cells/blob/master/LICENSE).

 ## Acknowledgment